JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 The :code:`geometry.interpolation type` setting is optional, and allows flexibilty in dual-mesh applications, where interpolation is performed between the two meshes.
-Valid settings are :code:`bump` or :code:`unstructured`, which refer to two different interpolation implementations in saber and oops, respectively.
+Valid settings are :code:`bump`(the default, if this option is not specified) or :code:`unstructured`, which refer to two different interpolation implementations in saber and oops, respectively.